 Right to Housing Legislation in Canada

-On this page we provide an overview of the right to housing legislation in Canada.
+An overview of the right to housing legislation in Canada

 The NHS Act brings Canada in line with international standards, which require the right to housing to be ensured not only through policies and programs but also through independent monitoring and access to hearings and effective remedies.
 It does so through a unique model that does not rely on courts but on alternative, accessible and participatory mechanisms that give a meaningful voice and role to rights-holders and provide for investigation, hearings and recommendations to ensure compliance with the commitment to the progressive realization of the right to housing.

 This legislation affirms that the government’s housing policy is based on the recognition of the right to housing as it is understood in international human rights law.
 This means recognizing that all people have the “right to live somewhere in security, peace and dignity,” according to the United Nations.
 It requires the government to implement reasonable policies and programs to ensure the right to housing for all within the shortest possible timeframe.
 It also means priority must be given to vulnerable groups and those in greatest need of housing.